 As a sole proprietorship or single-member LLC, you’ll be able to use your EIN when you work as an independent contractor instead of your social security number.

-How to Apply for EIN if You Have a SSN or ITIN
+How to Get an EIN if You Have a SSN or ITIN

 If you have an SSN or an ITIN, you can apply for an EIN using the IRS’s website.